-The Nikons are an excellent option for photographers who focus on taking still images.
+The Nikons are an excellent option for photographers who take still images.

 It never disappoints me because it operates quickly and dependably, can shoot continuously on a single battery, and isn’t bothered by the weather.

-Outside of this series, it is the lightest FX camera made by Nikon.
+Outside this series, it is the lightest FX camera made by Nikon.

 It improves image quality and AF performance in all lighting.